-- Benching, battering or shoring the sides of the excavation will minimise the risk of a person being trapped and prevent the excavation from collapsing. - By enclosing an open cab excavator, for example, using a falling object protective structure (FOPS) or a roll-over protective structure (ROPS) will minimise the risk of an operator being struck by a falling object or being crushed if the excavator rolls over.
+- Benching, battering or shoring the sides of the excavation will minimise the risk of a person being trapped and prevent the excavation from collapsing. - By enclosing an open cab excavator, for example using a falling object protective structure (FOPS) or a roll-over protective structure (ROPS), will minimise the risk of an operator being struck by a falling object or being crushed if the excavator rolls over.

-Level 3 - Minimising the risk by using administrative controls
+Minimising the risk by using administrative controls

 Administrative controls should only be considered when other higher order control measures are not practicable, or to increase protection from the hazard.
-These are work practices that minimise the risk, such as ensuring there is no unauthorised entry of a person to a work area thus preventing them from being exposed to a particular hazard.
+These are work methods or procedures that are designed to minimise the exposure to a hazard, such as ensuring there is no unauthorised entry of a person to a work area.
 For example:

-- Using a 'keep out' sign and a person to secure an exclusion zone when dismantling scaffolding may minimise the risk of people entering the work area and being struck by a falling object. - Implementing a training program to teach workers how to use new equipment - Implementing a roster system that allows workers to rotate on hot days - Using a warning tag or sign at the entry point of a confined space will minimise the risk of a person entering the confined space and losing consciousness or suffering asphyxiation, injury or death due to the immediate effects of airborne contaminants or oxygen deficiency.
+- Using a 'keep out' sign and a person to secure an exclusion zone when dismantling scaffolding to minimise the risk of people entering the work area and being struck by a falling object. - Implementing a training program to show workers how to use new equipment. - Implementing a job rotation system. - Using permit systems to prevent unauthorised persons from entering a confined space.

-Level 4 - Minimising the risk by using PPE
+Minimising the risk by using Personal Protective Equipment (PPE)

 PPE is the lowest order control measure in the hierarchy of controls.
-PPE should also only be considered when other higher order control measures are not practicable, or to increase protection from the hazard.
+PPE should also only be considered when other higher order control measures are not reasonably practicable or to increase protection from the hazard.

-PPE relies on a person's behaviour and the proper fit and use of the PPE and does nothing to change the hazard itself.
+PPE relies on the proper fit and use of the PPE and does nothing to change the hazard itself.
 It therefore requires thorough training and effective supervision to ensure compliance and effectiveness.
-For example:
+Examples of PPE include:

-- Provide workers with wide brimmed hat (where hard hats are required then it should be a hard hat brim or neck flap), sunglasses and sun screen to minimise the exposure to ultraviolet (UV) radiation. - Provide workers and other persons with high visible reflective clothing or vests to be worn at all times at the workplace. - Provide workers with ear plugs, ear muffs or other PPE when they are near or operating noisy machinery and powered tools to minimise the risk of exposure to excessive noise.
+- Wide brimmed hats (where hard hats are required then it should be a hard hat brim or neck flap), sunglasses and sunscreen to minimise the exposure to ultraviolet (UV) radiation. - High visibility reflective clothing or vests. - Ear plugs or ear muffs to minimise the risk of exposure to excessive noise when operating noisy machinery and power tools.